SirKentTheGr/ForcePOINT/Day1.md

     FW-105 appliance = .2
   Appliances are still operating after maintenance contract, but license cannot be upgraded to new version.
 Software licenses can expire and 			policy refresh is not possible if that happens

-Generate Liceneses
+Generate Licenses
   IP address binding: The license is statically bound to the IP address of the licensed component
     Management Server
     log Server
     Web Portal Server
-  management server proof of license code binding (POL): Liceneses are dynamically bound to the Managment Server's POL code
+  management server proof of license code binding (POL): Licenses are dynamically bound to the Management Server's POL code
     Log Server
-    Web portal Serverl
+    Web portal Server
-    Vitual appliances
+    Virtual appliances
     Engines install on your own hardware
-  Appliance proof-of-serial (POS) code binding: The license is bound to the unique POS code of a preinstalled equipement
+  Appliance proof-of-serial (POS) code binding: The license is bound to the unique POS code of a preinstalled equipment
     Preinstalled equipment